The Simpsons: Hit & Run

 |Download The Simpsons: Hit and Run Scrooby2 Directory

 Level 1 - Mr. Burns' Mansion interior

 The interior and front garden of Mr. Burns' Mansion are modelled and present in Level 1, and can be entered through hacks or with cheat code/bug exploits.
 The mansion is almost identical to the Level 4 counterpart, with a few changes.
 The front/back doors are closed, there is an invisible wall present around the middle chunk of the garden, the interior Krusty Glass doesn't always load, no road nodes exist, all props are missing and the interact spot/moving set pieces in the office don't exist (the walls act as though they have been flipped and there's a hole in the floor where the table would be).

 Level 7 - 939 Area/"Rich Side"

 - The bridge leading to the area is broken.
+The sand underneath the bridge is covered in water, and the surrounding area is blocked off by military equipment.
 A spawn point on the bridge as well as some collision for the ground and death/sound triggers in the water remain.

 - A few tree props are placed upon what's left of the map.
 These work as normal.